Economy of the Ming dynasty: Huguang

 At the beginning of the Ming dynasty, Huguang was sparsely populated, leading to an influx of immigrants from Jiangxi and Jiangnan.
 The tax system, designed for a smaller population, proved advantageous as the population grew.
 This growth also led to an expansion of agricultural land, prompting the authorities to initiate a series of extensive flood control projects in the northern part of the province (Hubei) after 1400.
 In contrast, flood control structures in the south (Hunan) were primarily built by local gentry and focused around Dongting Lake.
 As the population increased, the province became a major exporter of rice by the mid-15th century.
 This rice was produced as surplus by landowners who collected rents from their tenants.
 Additionally, the province began exporting cotton fabrics.

 From the early 16th century onwards, the gap between the rich and the poor in Huguang grew.
 The original taxpayers became poorer and developed an aversion to immigrants who did not pay taxes.
 At the same time, the rich landowners exerted pressure on the tenants through control of drainage works, putting them in a worse position than elsewhere.
 In the peripheral areas of the province, where official control was weak and transportation was poor, the large landowners built up extensive estates.
 These estates were settled by immigrants and controlled by private armed groups, creating a specific "frontier" society.
-This was especially prevalent in the south and west, where clashes between the Chinese and ethnic minorities occurred.[85]
+This was especially prevalent in the south and west, where clashes between the Chinese and ethnic minorities occurred.
 After the Single whip reform and Zhang Juzheng's revision of the cadastre, the economic and social status of the population stabilized, but this stability also led to the growth of power for the large landowners.
-As a result, immigration subsided.
+Immigration subsided.

 Guangdong and the southwestern provinces

 Guangdong, Guangxi, and Sichuan had limited involvement in transregional trade.
 Due to its borderland nature, Guangdong developed a unique form of land tenure where wealthy tenants sub-leased the land.
 The province was known for its fortified villages, which were home to closely-knit clans whose leaders acted as their representatives before the authorities.
-As a result, families had little direct interaction with the state.
+Families had little direct interaction with the state.
 While rice yields were high at 7–8 dan per mu per year, other crops such as sugarcane were more profitable, yielding 14–15 liang of silver per mu.

 During the 15th century, textile mills were established in the province, importing silk and cotton from Jiangsu and Anhui.
 In the Jiajing era, rice was also imported from Guizhou and Huguang to Guangdong.
 Tobacco cultivation began in the 16th century, while tea production also saw growth.
 The ironworks in Foshan played a significant role in exports.
 The Pearl River Delta, with Guangzhou as its center, experienced economic growth from the early 16th century and became involved in foreign trade by the middle of the century.
 This led to a significant increase in the population of Guangzhou, from 75,000 in the early Ming period to 300,000 in 1562.